massimocaprinali/cloud-foundry-public/hostingapps.md

 * When you use the cf push command, the cf command line interface copies all of the files and directories from your current directory to {{site.data.keyword.cloud_notm}}.
 Ensure that you have only the required files in your app directory.
 * Ensure that your organization has enough memory for all instances of your app.
 To view the memory quota for your org, use cf org org_name.
-* For more information about cf push, see [cf commands](/docs/cli/reference/ibmcloud?topic=cf-cli-plugin-cf-cli-plugin).
+* For more information about cf push, see [Pushing an app](https://docs.cloudfoundry.org/devguide/deploy-apps/deploy-app.html).

 ## Migrating your data and using services
 {: #ht_service}